jayc-1111/block-whiteboard/FILES_TO_REMOVE.md

 ## Notes

 - All development utilities have been marked but not deleted yet
-- Live sync was causing duplicate category issues and has been disabled
+- Live sync was causing duplicate folder issues and has been disabled
 - The core functionality (auth, sync, boards) remains intact
 - No production features are affected by these removals